vygr/ChrysaLisp/docs/ITERATION.md

 ## Map, Reduce and Filter

-Mapping transforms a sequence by transforming each element via a function to produce a list of the transformed elements.
+Mapping, with `(map lambda seq ...)`, transforms a sequence by transforming each element via a function to produce a list of the transformed elements.

-Reduction transforms a sequence by combining each element to produce a single result.
+Reduction, with `(reduce lambda seq [init])`, transforms a sequence by combining each element to produce a single result.
 Reduction can take an optional start value.

 Filtering transforms a sequence by producing a list of all the elements that pass the filter test function.

-These also come in `(map-rev)` and `(reduce-rev)` flavours.
+These also come in `(map-rev lambda seq ...)` and `(reduce-rev lambda seq [init])` flavours.

 ```vdu
 (map + '(1 2 3) '(6 7 8) '(1 7 6))